 I think that a trader needs to be at, or in the early stages of, the ‘expert’ level as a trader to properly grasp Douglas’ lessons.

 A beginner tries every kind of strategy going, which is fine, as long as the trader can settle on a particular way forward without a great deal of variation in the overall principle of a chosen strategy; to do so is the only way that a trader can move from beginner to intermediate.

-The expert level is the cumulative refinement of ones strategy and a complete acceptance in that strategy.
+The expert level is the cumulative refinement of one’s strategy and complete acceptance in that strategy.
 And that’s the easy bit.
-The hard work then comes with mastering Douglas’ traders mindset.
+The hard work then comes with mastering Douglas’ trader’s mindset.

-You see what I mean, all you beginners, you probably have no idea what I’m talking about!
-Read Douglas, and read it again when your foot goes on the first rung of the expert ladder – believe me, its like a light coming on.
+Read Douglas, and reread it when your foot goes on the first rung of the expert ladder – believe me, it’s like a light coming on.